 The drought trigger curves for Blithfield Reservoir are shown in Figure 2 below.
-In Figure 4 we provide an annotated version of the trigger curves which indicate when we could deploy our drought options.
+In Figures 4, 5 and 6 we provide annotated versions of the trigger curves which indicate when we could deploy our drought options.
 These curves are based on those used in our 2018 drought plan, although we have reviewed them more recently through a project with Mott McDonald.
 This project identified that any changes to the existing curves would not yield any additional benefit, and so they have remained the same, although we have updated the names of each trigger to align with drought levels 1-4 as set out in table 1.
 However, the exact timing and sequence of implementation will depend on the prevailing circumstances at the time.